Are you looking for assistance in finding recovery options?

 Through the collaborate efforts of our team members and program partners, we continue the work of making the Greater Kingsport area a safer, healthier, and more resilient community.
 Our Leadership and Steering Teams consist of regional experts, area stakeholders, and community members who volunteer their time and talents to set the overall vision and program direction.
 Our Program Partners are service providers and other non-profit organizations we have worked with to plan and support programs and events.

-Looking for help?
-The links below share a variety of resources for issues related to substance misuse.
+Looking for help in understanding the effects of substance use in our children and teen and learning ways you can promote healthy habits to protect their brains?
+The links below share a variety of resources and strategies for having those difficult conversations.
 However, we know this is a complicated issue.
 If you have questions or need more information, please reach out to us at email@example.com or 423-378-3409 x18.

 Our Words Matter.
 Many words associated with substance use disorder are stigmatizing and using those words can prevent people who need treatment from seeking help.
 They can build a person up or they can tear a person down.
 They can offer comfort and healing, or they can produce fear and shame.
 Our words can be the difference between life and death.
 Our words can encourage someone and empower them to seek assistance.